-A cumulative final exam constituting 15% of your course grade will be given on Friday, December 11 at 12:45 p.m.
+A cumulative final exam constituting 15% of your course grade will be given on Thursday, December 15 at 12:45 p.m.
 There is no makeup exam available for the final exam since grades are due the following Monday.
+You may not take the final early.
 If you miss the final for any reason, your only options will be to take a zero or appeal to the Dean of Student Affairs for an Incomplete grade (see above).

 Four lecture exams together constitute 40% of total course grade.
 You will be tested on lecture notes, videos, activities, readings from the text and any other materials covered or assigned.
 Please note your exam dates right away and plan accordingly (see Tentative Schedule, below), as you will receive a zero for any exam you miss for any reason.
 No makeup exams will be permitted, but your lowest lecture exam will be dropped.
 If you miss an exam, you should plan to drop that zero exam score.
 If you miss a second exam, your cumulative final exam will count in place of that missed exam.
+In effect, this means that you can miss two exams and still do well (albeit missing exams rarely results in doing well).
+If you miss three exams (out of four) for any reason, whether excused or unexcused, you should withdraw from the course.

 Connect Assignments.
-One for each chapter we cover) will constitute an additional 20% of your course grade.
-These are important 'low-risk/low-impact' assignments that guide your studying and allow you to test and improve your mastery well in advance of exams.
-These will become available as we cover the material in class, and every assignment will be available until 12 p.m. (noon) on Thursday, Dec.
-10, at which time no more quiz grades will be recorded.
+One for each chapter we cover will constitute an additional 25% of your course grade.
+These are important 'low-risk' assignments that guide your studying and allow you to test and improve your mastery well in advance of exams.
+These will become available as we cover the material in class if not sooner, and every assignment will be available until 11:59 p.m. (i.e. midnight) on Thursday, Dec.
+14, at which time no more quiz grades will be recorded.
 This is to encourage you to review regularly, and it will also give you unlimited opportunities to earn an excellent score.
-Do not wait to start the Connect assignments until late in the semester.
+Do not wait to start the Connect assignments until late in the semester, as they are significant assignments.